WOA-Project/SurfaceDuo-Guides/InstallWindows/Files/InstallWindows-SurfaceDuo2.md

 ## Files/Tools Needed 📃

 - A linux virtual machine with parted installed
-- Expert knowledge of what you're doing (this is even more susceptible to bricks than the duo 1 guide, do not follow for now if you are not comfortable, this is very advanced still)
+- Expert knowledge of what you're doing (this is even more susceptible to bricks than the Surface Duo 1 guide, do not follow for now if you are not comfortable, this is very advanced still)
 - Your stock boot image (from ota recovery package)
 - Early Boot package: [surfaceduo2-bootpkg.img](https://github.com/WOA-Project/SurfaceDuo-Guides/raw/main/InstallWindows/Files/surfaceduo2-bootpkg.img)
 - Windows UEFI: [surfaceduo2-uefi.img](https://github.com/WOA-Project/SurfaceDuoPkg/releases/)